Overthinkeverything/Batch-Chatbot/README.md

 The bot will learn from you what it can answer depending on your questions.
 NOTE: This bot will talk to you in english , but it writes in german.

+1.Download this project , open the folder and run JARVIS.bat.
-1.First it will give you a message.
+First it will give you a message.
 You just have to write smth and hit enter.
 2.Now the bot is asking for a password.
 It's "123" but you can change it very easy(just edit the code where I wrote "CHANGE PASSWORD HERE".
 3.It will ask you if you want to teach it smth or just talk with it.